SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson2.md

 ### Background & Requirements

-The Open Science Grid team is pleased to offer a new solution, "Hosted Compute Elements"), for connecting HPC clusters to the OSG via SSH.
+The Open Science Grid team is pleased to offer a new solution, "Hosted Compute Elements", for connecting HPC clusters to the OSG via SSH.
 In this hands-on session, we'll walk you through the simple steps for adding a new cluster to OSG.